Traap/youtube/wiki/index.md

 - Welcome back everyone.
 Name is Traap.

 # Today's Topic
-- gits a Git repository group manager.
+- A Git repository group manager.
 It helps you efficiently clone, pull, convert, delete, and track the status of many repositories -- organized by groups -- using a single YAML configuration file.